-Mueller's testimony broke no new ground - if there is, indeed, any left to be broken.
+Mueller's testimony broke no new ground.
 His two-year investigation and report were a damning portrayal of a political campaign populated by characters of questionable motives, but eventually concluded there was insufficient evidence of a conspiracy involving the Trump campaign and Russian operatives.

 His findings and testimony that his investigation neither supported nor excused obstruction of justice allegations against Trump has given both sides the opportunity to claim victory.

 On this point, the waters were muddy when the report was released and Mueller clearly had no intention of clearing it.
 Trump, of course, interpreted Mueller's testimony as vindicating his" no collusion, no obstruction" position while reiterating his witch hunt characterization of the investigation.